KatarzynaMaz/fend-neighborhood-map/README.md

 ## To use

 The app will load a map of Ithaca, NY with 30 markers on the map related to local restaurants.
 When you click on a marker, a window with information about that specific location will open.
 Clicking elsewhere on a map will close the window.
-The app can also display the list of all restaurants and it can be accessed by clicking `Restaurant List` button.
-I decided to go with the button to display the list instead of having the list being displayed as part of the viewport because it was rather hard to see the list on a small screen when I tried it that way.
-So, when you click Restaurant List button, the list of the restaurants will show.
-Clicking on an item from the list will open the information window about the location and will cause the marker to bounce.
+The app can also display the list of all restaurants which can be accessed by clicking `Restaurant List` button.
+I decided to go with the button to display the list instead of having the list being displayed as a part of the viewport because it was hard to see the list on a small screen.
+So, when the Restaurant List button is clicked, the list of restaurants will show.
+Clicking on an item from the list will open information window about the location and will make the corresponding marker to bounce.
 Clicking again the `Restaurant List` button will hide the list.
 The app has also a seach field, which allows to look for a specific restaurant.
-When you enter your query in the search field, the markers on the map will be filtered and only corresponding markers will remain the the map.
-The list of restaurats will be filtered as well (remember to click the `Restaurant List` button in order to see the restaurats displayed in the list).
+When you a query is entered in the search field, the markers on the map will be filtered and only corresponding marker will remain on the map.
+The list of restaurats will be filtered as well (remember to click the `Restaurant List` button in order to see the list of restaurats displayed).
 Clearing the query, brings back all the markers and restores the list as well.

 ## Service Worker